welldone-software/why-did-you-render/README.md

 Inspired by the following previous work:

-https://github.com/maicki/why-did-you-update which i had the chance to maintain for some time.
+https://github.com/maicki/why-did-you-update which I had the chance to maintain for some time.

 https://github.com/garbles/why-did-you-update where [A deep dive into React perf debugging](http://benchling.engineering/deep-dive-react-perf-debugging/) is credited for the idea.